What are Nodes?

-When a Village becomes a Town, there are even more permanent structures, and a continued established local government.
+When a Village becomes a Town, there are additional permanent structures, and local government continues.
 The development area feels well lived-in and developed at this point.
-Societies and Organizations begin to patronize the Town with ranking structures for players to participate in.
+Social Organizations begin to patronize the Town at Stage 4, with ranking structures for players to participate in for various benefits.

 City [Stage 5]

-From a Town, a Node can change into a large City, which feels alive, bustling with development, and features the accommodations of a major player hub.
+From a Town, a node can advance into a large City, which feels alive, bustling with activities, and features the typical elements of a major player hub.
 The City Stage is populated with every major element of civilization, from guild halls to grand temples.
-Major embassies from other Nodes will also be present if diplomacy prevails.
+Major embassies from other nodes will also be present if diplomacy prevails.
 Relics can begin to appear within the vaults of these cities.

 Metropolis [Stage 6]

 The final form of the Development Area is the Metropolis.
-At this stage of development, the Node is massive.
+At this stage of development, the node is massive.
 This Metropolis will act as the central hub for all things in its region (approximately one-fifth of the map).
 Every organization and religion in the world will be represented within the city limits.
 Exchanges and markets will connect the world, while mansions and businesses will thrive within the Metropolis’ walls.
-The Metropolis will house a unique and powerful ability called a Superpower that is determined by its Node Type – Military, Economic, Divine or Scientific; we’ll share more details on each of those Node Types in future entries in this series.
+The Metropolis will house a unique and powerful ability called a Superpower that is determined by its Node Type – Military, Economic, Divine, or Scientific.

 Zones of Influence (ZOI’s) & Vassal Nodes

 Divine Nodes focus on faith, religion, and augments.
 They have unique NPC’s (Priests), unique buildings (Temples), and their superpower is unknown.

 Military Nodes focus on combat and class training.
 They have unique NPC’s (Guards), unique buildings (Barracks), and their superpower is unknown.

 Economic Nodes focuses on trade.
-They have unique NPC’s (Merchants), unique buildings (Emporium = Auction House), and their superpower is Linked Economy (linking of two node auction houses together).
+They have unique NPC’s (Merchants), unique buildings (Emporium = Auction House), and their superpower is Linked Economy (the linking of two node auction houses together).